How To Spice Up Your Chocolate Fondue Recipe

 Today’s Romantic Dinner Tip: Embark on a food adventure together by deciding to try something new and different.

-Now I do not mean that you, the cook, should find some new idea on pinterest or somewhere, shop for it, make it and then spring it on your partner in a “Surprise!
+Now I do not mean that you (the cook) should find a new idea on pinterest, make it and then spring it on your partner in a “Surprise!
 Guess what we’re trying tonight!” kind of way.

 That would be a bit like…erm…stories I’ve heard…yeah…erm…stories about other people…erm…trying new things in the bedroom.
-They tell me, those other people who have stories to tell, that it’s better to talk about it first and decide to do it together instead of suddenly showing up at your partner’s bedside wearing a __________ on your __________ and expecting him to __________ it until it __________ on your __________ .
-(Did somebody say Mad Lib Time?
-Please please please play your mad lib at home and don’t leave your answers in my comments section.
-I don’t think we know each other that well and I’m afraid that Google would forever mark my site as spam.
-It sure was fun though, wasn’t it?).
+I’ve heard from these other people that it’s better to talk first and decide to do it together instead of suddenly showing up at your partner’s bedside wearing a __________ on your __________ and expecting him to __________ it until it __________ on your __________ .

 So what I mean is that you should talk together about the meal beforehand and try to think of some new little twist on an old favorite that you can easily make.